-David E. Simpson is a documentary filmmaker with three decades of experience.
+David E. Simpson is a documentary filmmaker with over three decades of experience.
 Films he has produced, directed or edited have garnered three national Emmys, a pair of Peabody awards, two DuPont-Columbia batons, an Oscar nomination, a Sundance jury award and best in category at countless festivals.
 He has worked in close association with Kartemquin Films since 1997.

 Artistic Director and founding member of Kartemquin Films, Gordon Quinn has been making documentaries for over 50 years.
 Roger Ebert, of the Chicago Sun Times, called his first film Home for Life (1966) "an extraordinarily moving documentary."
 With Home for Life Gordon established the direction he would take for the next four decades, making cinéma vérité films that investigate and critique society by documenting the unfolding lives of real people.